sustainable-computing-io/kepler/docs/user/configuration.md

   - When enabled, Kepler will collect power metrics from NVIDIA GPUs using NVML
   - Requires NVIDIA drivers and NVML library to be available
   - Supports per-process power attribution based on GPU compute utilization
+- **idlePower**: GPU idle power in Watts (default: 0 = auto-detect)
+  - When set to 0, Kepler auto-detects idle power by tracking the minimum power observed when no compute processes are running
+  - Set to a non-zero value to override auto-detection (useful when GPUs are always under load and true idle cannot be observed)

 **Example:**